jan-eten-tp/lipu-sona-pi-toki-pona/public/en/pdf/lipu-sona.typ

 - if you're tokiponizing your own name - don't be scared to break a rule or two if the resulting name makes you happier! it's your name and you can do whatever you want with it

 === note about inclusivity
-people use lots of different words to describe themselves in toki pona, not necessarily just jan, depending on what word(s) they identify with more. for example, i use soweli to describe myself!
+people use lots of different words to describe themselves in toki pona, not necessarily just #word[󱤑 jan], depending on what word(s) they identify with more. for example, i use #word[󱥢 soweli] to describe myself!

-keep this in mind when speaking toki pona! for example, since not everyone is a jan, it doesn't make sense to translate everyone as jan ale, instead you should translate it as just ale.
+keep this in mind when speaking toki pona! for example, since not everyone is a #word[󱤑 jan], it doesn't make sense to translate everyone as #word[󱤑󱤄 jan ale], instead of just #word[󱤄 ale].

-another example: when you're talking about a diverse group of people, you can't know for sure if everyone in said group is a jan. in this case, perhaps using a more general word like ijo might be better, to avoid some feeling excluded.
+another example: when you're talking about a diverse group of people, you can't know for sure if everyone in said group is a #word[󱤑 jan]. in this case, perhaps using a more general word like #word[󱤌 ijo] might be better, to avoid some feeling excluded.

-basically - don't use jan if you're not actually sure you're referring to a jan!
+basically - don't use #word[󱤑 jan] if you're not actually sure you're referring to a #word[󱤑 jan]!

-_(the above note is a very strong personal opinion. in practice, many people do still use jan for someone/anyone/everyone etc.)_
+_(the above note is a very strong personal opinion. in practice, many people do still use #word[󱤑 jan] for someone/anyone/everyone etc.)_

+#pagebreak()

 === examples
+#quote[tess (my name!) \
+~ 󱥢󱦐󱥧󱤉󱥦󱤈󱦑 \
-my name, tess, turns into soweli Tesa! \
+~ soweli Tesa \
-technically, my name should be Te to preserve syllable count, but i wanted to preserve the s in my name, so i broke a rule and made it Tesa instead!
+technically, my name should be Te to preserve syllable count, but i wanted to preserve the s in my name, so i broke a rule and made it Tesa instead!]

+#quote[tiara (my cat!) \
+~ 󱥢󱦐󱥦󱤌󱤑󱤄󱤧󱤂󱦑 \
-my cat, tiara, is soweli Sijala! \
+~ soweli Sijala \
-since i am norwegian and tap my rs, the r in tiara's name becomes an l, and the ti turns into si.
+ti is an illegal syllable, so it turns into si, and the r becomes an l because i'm norwegian and tap my rs!]

+#quote[english \
+~ 󱥬󱦐󱤌󱥁󱤧󱤍󱦑 \
-the english language could be toki Inli. \
+~ toki Inli \
-here, the ng cluster was simplified to n, and the syllable count was prioritized, meaning the ending sh was removed.
+here, the ng cluster is simplified to n, and the final sh was dropped to prioritize syllable count]

-the swedish language could be toki Wensa, from swedish svenska. \
+#quote[swedish \
+~ 󱥬󱦐󱥷󱤉󱥂󱥗󱤂󱦑 \
+~ toki Wensa \
-the sv cluster gets simplified to just w, and the sk cluster gets simplified to s! \
+derived from swedish svenska, the sv cluster is simplified to just w, and the sk cluster gets simplified to s! \
-toki pona tries to use the same tokiponization for both language and country name, so the country sweden becomes ma Wensa
+remember that there's not ever just one correct tokiponization, for example, swedish could be toki Sensa instead!]

+#pagebreak()

 == exercises <questions9>
 #answers(<answers9>)